 - Skid steers

 - Wheeled Diggers

 - Long Reach Excavators

-All of our plant equipment in stock are in excellent condition, are fully serviced, come with a 3 months warranty on all major components and if any additional digger buckets and attachments required can also be included at an extra cost.
+All of our plant equipment in stock are in excellent condition, come with a 1 month warranty on all major components and if any additional digger buckets and attachments required can also be included at an extra cost.

 We welcome all of our customers to come and visit us at Head Office to view the machinery in person, if this is possible.
 Otherwise our team are more than happy to send over any additional photos, videos and specifications for any of our used construction machinery.

 For a quote on any of our used construction machinery contact us today:

 Email us on: email@example.com or call us on: +44 (0) 1634 779123